ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - ISWIM

-*"ISWIM is based on LISP but is more regular and in some ways more convenient.
-It may best be regarded as a palatable syntactic dress for Church's lambda calculus, and the ... known logical properties makes it suitable for us here."*
+>ISWIM is based on LISP but is more regular and in some ways more convenient.
+It may best be regarded as a palatable syntactic dress for Church's lambda calculus, and the ... known logical properties makes it suitable for us here.

 ```
 let rec concat(xs1,xs2) =